What to Do if You Are Denied a Personal Loan

 Missing information or paperwork

-Applying for a personal loan involves a lot of paperwork, and sometimes you may lose some information in the shuffle.
-Carefully reading through the requirements and understanding exactly what the lender wants is key to qualifying for a personal loan.
+Applying for a personal loan involves a lot of paperwork, and sometimes, you may lose some information in the shuffle.
+Carefully reading the requirements and understanding what the lender requires is key to applying for a personal loan.
 Be sure to review your application before sending it off.
 You could also consider contacting the lender directly to double-check their requirements.

 High debt-to-income ratio

-A high debt-to-income (“DTI”) ratio could spoil your personal loan plans.
+A high debt-to-income (“DTI”) ratio could set back your personal loan plans.
 This ratio compares your monthly debt total with your monthly gross income.
-For example, monthly debt payments of $3,000 on a monthly income of $5,000 leads to a DTI ratio of 60%.
-This may show lenders you could have trouble affording debt repayment.
+For example, monthly debt payments of $3,000 on a monthly income of $5,000 lead to a DTI ratio of 60%.
+A high DTI ratio can negatively affect your credit, and it may signal to lenders you could have trouble affording debt repayment.

 In general, your DTI ratio should be 35% or less.
 Many DTI ratios in this range indicate that you are an attractive borrower.